 The parents should not smoke or vape marijuana or use marijuana products in the presence of the child.
-Parents should not smoke marijuana, use marijuana products or ingest marijuana edibles to the point where the parent is affected by the marijuana in the presence of the child.
-Any marijuana, marijuana paraphernalia or marijuana products should be stored securely and not accessible to children under 21.
+Parents should not use marijuana products to the point where the parent is affected by the marijuana in the presence of the child.
+Any marijuana paraphernalia or marijuana products should be stored securely and not accessible to children under 21.
 Special care must be taken to insure that children do not have access to edible marijuana products because of the danger of overdose.